A general theorem on temporal foliation of causal sets: Temporal foliation

-By a {\it chain} in a causal space (or a poset) $\cM$ we mean a subset $C$ which is linearly ordered by the order induce from $\cM$.
-Similarly, by an {\it antichain} we mean a subset $A$ of $\cM$ such that any two elements $x,y \in A$ we have $\neg(x \prec y)$ and $\neg (y \prec x)$.
+Before giving the definition of {\it Temporal foliation}, let us recall some notation. \\ By a {\it chain} in a causal space (or a poset) $(\cM, \prec)$ we mean a subset $C$ linearly ordered by $\prec$. \\ Similarly, by an {\it antichain} we mean a subset $A$ of $\cM$ such that any two distinct elements of $A$ are incomparable, i.e., $\forall x, y \in A, x \neq y \Rightarrow x \, \| \, y$.

+Given an element $x$ in a poset $\cM$ and a subset $X$ of $\cM$, $x$ is said to be {\it incomparable} to $X$ if and only if for every element $y \in X$ we have $x \, \| \, y$, i.e. $x$ and $y$ are incomparable. $x$ and $X$ are said to be {\it comparable} otherwise, i.e. there exists at least one $y \in X$ such that $x$ and $y$ are comparable.